morendav/morendav.github.io/content/about.md

 ## About the Site

-Welcome to David's idea sharing site.
+Welcome my idea sharing site.
-Here you will find ramblings about topics like:

-* privacy & cybersecurity
-* ML & data science
-* Neat books
-* Good podcast recommendations
-* Maybe some artwork too

-*_Note: topics list is growing and subject to change_

-Recently, infrared radiation was recorded from the deepest pocket of space we've seen (albeit for a small slice) of our known Universe.
+Around the time I launched this site, infrared radiation was recorded from the deepest pocket of space we've seen (albeit for a small slice) of our known Universe.
 It took in the order of 10<sup>10</sup> years for this information to reach your computer screen, I commit to posting at least more often than it has taken for this deep space to reach you :+1:

 {{<
   figure